What dyscalculia actually is.

 Not a sign of low intelligence.

-Plenty of kids with dyscalculia have above-average intelligence in every other area.
+Plenty of children with dyscalculia have above-average intelligence in every other area.
 They are often strong readers, sharp thinkers, and creative problem solvers.
 The struggle with math is specific.
 It is not a window into general ability.

 Not the same as math anxiety.